-Fig. 3: Route cartography and location of the pullout areas
+Fig. 3 Route cartography and location of the pullout areas

+Historical GPS information for all vehicles (buses and trucks) was available, with the latitude and longitude coordinates, as well as the speed of each vehicle.
 Due to the inherent errors in GPS measurements, the logged positions are not exactly over some segment of the road.
 Hence, first, each logged geographical coordinate needs to be projected to a specific location over the route.
 The following two subsections describe this projection procedure to the route and the normalization of the speeds to implement the proposed collision avoidance algorithm.

-4.2 Estimating Positions from GPS Data
+4.2 Estimating positions from GPS data